Doing business in China? Then you'll be attending lots of meetings!

 These tips can help you understand the Chinese approach to meetings and how this may differ to your own expectations as well as help you create new strategies on how to create positive outcomes.

-The considerations in the slide show include reference to:
+The considerations in the slide show below include reference to:

 • Important Chinese cultural values such as harmony, group, hierarchy, guanxi and mianzi